 The Georgetown Law Library's original guide is available here: https://guides.ll.georgetown.edu/civilrights.

-Victoria Capatosto oversees the development of HUSL Library's edition of the guide with assistance from LIS graduate student interns and law students working at HUSL Library.
+Victoria Capatosto oversaw the development of HUSL Library's edition of the guide while working at HUSL between May 2016 through January 2022, with assistance from LIS graduate student interns and law students working at HUSL Library.